-In the heart of Montmartre, in Paris's 18th arrondissement, this 85 m² Haussmann-style apartment has been completely renovated to become the primary residence for a family with two children.
-Its previous layout, highly compartmentalized and with an old-fashioned aesthetic marked by floral wallpapers, called for a profound transformation that would enhance the original architecture while simultaneously responding to the needs of contemporary living.
+In the heart of Montmartre, in Paris's 18th arrondissement, this 85-square-meter Haussmannian-style apartment has been completely renovated to become the main residence for a family with two children.
+Its previous layout, highly compartmentalized and with an outdated aesthetic marked by floral wallpapers, called for a thorough transformation that would highlight the original architecture while also meeting the needs of contemporary living.

-The new project focused on opening up the rooms and allowing natural light to flow freely.
-The entrance, painted in a matte midnight blue that creates an intimate and enveloping atmosphere, leads into the large living space.
-This intentional contrast between the dark entrance and the bright living room reinforces the sense of transition and spaciousness upon crossing the threshold.
+• The new project focused on opening up the rooms and allowing natural light to flow freely.
+From the entrance, finished in a matte midnight blue that creates an intimate and enveloping atmosphere, one enters the large living space.
+This intentional contrast between the dark entrance and the bright living room reinforces the feeling of transition and spaciousness upon crossing the threshold.

-The kitchen, open to the living room, is finished in Crema LACQUER, a soft and discreet finish that blends naturally with the rest of the space.
-Its neutral tone allows the focus to fall on other, more expressive elements, such as the yellow tile backsplash, which adds an eclectic and vibrant note.
-In the living room, the original fireplace has been preserved as a focal point, flanked by two built-in benches covered in white tiles that reflect the light and enhance the serenity of the space.
+The kitchen, open to the living room, features a Crema LACQUER finish, a soft and understated color that blends seamlessly into the rest of the space.
+Its neutral tone allows the focus to remain on other elements with greater expressive weight, such as the yellow tiled credenza, which adds an eclectic and vibrant touch.
+In the living room, the original fireplace has been preserved as a focal point, flanked by two built-in benches covered in white tiles that reflect the light and enhance the overall serenity.

 The result is an apartment that exudes light and balance.
-The materials respond to a clear desire: to create a warm, functional, and calming home amidst the hustle and bustle of Paris.
+The materials chosen reflect a clear desire: to create a warm, functional, and tranquil home amidst the Parisian bustle.

 Project: